calliope-project/calliope/doc/user/develop.rst

 Contribution workflow
 ---------------------

 Have a bug fix or feature addition you'd like to see in the next stable release of Calliope?
 First, be sure to check out our list of `open <https://github.com/calliope-project/calliope/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen>`_ and `closed <https://github.com/calliope-project/calliope/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aclosed>`_ issues to see whether this is something someone else has mentioned, or perhaps has even fixed.
 If it's there, you can add to the discussion, give it a thumbs up, or look to implement the change yourself.
 If it isn't there, then feel free to open your own issue, or you can head straight to implementing it.
+The below instructions are a more detailed description of our `contribution guidelines <https://github.com/calliope-project/calliope/blob/master/CONTRIBUTING.md>`_, which you can refer to if you're already comfortable with using pytest and GitHub flows.

 Implementing a change
 ---------------------